 - Misusing their sick days

 - Being dismissive about suggestions

-And since passive-aggressive behavior comes in so many forms, you can’t confront them straightforward without being mistaken for the actual wrong-doer or slammed with an already made up answer.
+And since passive-aggressive behavior comes in so many forms, you can’t confront them straightforwardly without being mistaken for the actual wrong-doer or slammed with an already made-up answer.

 Sarcasm crocodile.
 Illustration by Vlad Yastreb

 To put an end to this vicious circle, we need to look at the situation from two perspectives:

 The first one concerns the regular employees, who interact with the self-declared “victim” on a daily basis.
 Because of this, they’re prone to more stress than a manager and seem less credible when demasking them.

 The second concerns the actual managers who must confront the bullying coworker and take appropriate action.
 You might think their job is easier, but it’s the opposite.
 As highlighted in the Columbia University business magazine excerpt, managers will either self incriminate themselves for not being clear enough in their instructions or feel helpless in front of the apparent “good intentions.”

 Nevertheless, the struggle to overcome this behavior is real in both cases, so here are five steps on how to deal with a passive-aggressive coworker:

 Before you judge a coworker, give them the benefit of the doubt and ask yourself why they are doing it in the first place.
 Chances are the passive-aggressive colleague might be motivated by something: